Amin-Matola/SimpleBase/README.md

 --------------------------------------------------------------------------------
 Note: This project is welcoming changes from different support teams untill it gets its full-fledged developments.
+And this project use functional programming because of how big the project code is

 The documentation for the commands and efficient usage will be provided once the development is finished.